Prioritisation: What Changes First

 It’s Monday morning and the office whiteboard is covered.
 Three weeks of discovery work have produced a wall of insights, sticky notes, canvas printouts, and scribbled questions.
 Maya stands in front of it with a coffee that’s gone cold.

 Sam arrives early, which is unusual.
-He puts his bag down and opens his laptop before he takes off his jacket.
+She puts her bag down and opens her laptop before she takes off her jacket.
 “We lost three subscribers over the weekend.”

 Maya turns.
 “Churn?”